Skip to main content

 Assessment: Revealing Opportunities for Student and Teacher Growth

 Description: In this session, we’ll discuss how to design assessments that are useful and meaningful, not just required.
-Differences between direct and indirect assessment methods will be explained, and we’ll examine various direct assessment methods appropriate for addressing a variety of learning outcomes.
+Differences between direct and indirect assessment methods will be explained and we will walk you through the steps of planning quality assessments to address a variety of learning outcomes.
 Participants will have the opportunity to brainstorm and develop techniques for implementing direct assessments in their courses.

 Presenter: Tesia Marshik, CATL Specialist - Documenting & Assessing Student Learning